Rating: ★ ★ ★ ★ ☆

 A delightful little story that goes well with this time of year.
 Only downside is it’s too short.
 I hope Max Gladstone decides to expand on it because there are enough ideas here for a delightful full-length novel.

+So.
 Ever wonder what Vlad the Impaler would be like as a family man going through a mid-life crisis?
-OF COURSE.
-That was how this story got me.
+OF COURSE–that was how this story got me.

 After hundreds of years as a vampire, Vlad falls for a human woman and decides to settle down and build a home with her.
 Together they have a son who is now 7 years old and has been having problems in school.
 Other than that, the family seems very happy, if only on the surface.